indexsupply/golden-axe/fe/src/docs/index.md

 ## Chains {#chains}

 Here are the currently supported chains.
-Each query must be run against a single chain and the chain is specified in the request params for `GET` requests and the `Chain` header for `POST` requests.

 | Name                         | Id     |
 |------------------------------|--------|